Estimated reading time: 16 minutes

 Outside of Mexico wheat tortillas tend to be more popular as they are softer and easier to cook with (they don’t break).
 It’s for this reason that wheat tortillas are used for Burritos.

-One of the largest debates surrounding Mexican cuisine is whether to go corn or wheat.
-But really it doesn’t matter.
-They are both equally delicious so it’s really down to what you personally prefer.
+One of the largest debates surrounding Mexican cuisine is whether to go with corn or wheat.
+But it doesn’t matter.
+They are both equally delicious so it’s down to what you prefer.

 Chillies